Plattsburgh State uses strong finish to down Laker women's hoops

 With five and a half minutes to go in the third, Caivana hit a three to tie the game at 28, finishing a three-point play on the next possession to put the Lakers back in front.
 The Cardinals responded, with late buckets from Hope Sullivan and Smith giving Plattsburgh a 37-35 lead after three.

-Caivana got hot again in the fourth, hitting another pair of threes, with the second giving the Lakers a 47-43 lead with just over four minutes to play.
+Caivana found a groove again in the fourth, hitting another pair of threes, with the second giving the Lakers a 47-43 lead with just over four minutes to play.
 Again, Plattsburgh had a response, going on a 12-0 run in the following two-plus minutes, highlighted by 3-pointers from Sullivan and Smith.

 The turnaround put the Cardinals ahead, 55-47, with under a minute to go, and Plattsburgh was able to hold the lead in the final seconds for an eventual 60-53 win.